llmora/tolerantls/README.md

 Requirements
 ------------

+**IMPORTANT: There are quite [a few incompatibilities][scapy-ssl-tls-version-issue] between different versions of scapy and scapy-ssl_tls, we strongly recommend you stick to the specific package versions**

 scapy and its tls library do the heavy lifting here, so you need to have these installed:

 ```
-  $ pip install scapy scapy-ssl_tls
+  $ pip install 'scapy>=2.2.0,<2.3.3' 'scapy-ssl_tls==1.2.3'
 ```

 Usage
 -----